Four-Year Plan What to Do, When

 These two years of your college experience allow for further career exploration.

 - Gather more information about careers by using online resources or talking with alumni and professionals.
-Suggestions include but are not limited to the VAULT Guides and Going Global.
+Suggestions include but are not limited to the VAULT Guides, Going Global, and Industry Resources.

 - Update your resume for summer job/internship applications.
 Emphasize new skills developed in the classroom, volunteer work, and student organizations.